AmineDiro/daskqueue/README.md

 Usage
 -----

-Take a look at the `examples/` folder.
-This simple example show how to copy files in parallel using Dask workers and a distributed queue
+This simple example show how to copy files in parallel using Dask workers and a distributed queue:

 ```python
 from distributed import Client, Queue